Bergvca/string_grouper/README.md

 </div>

 Out of the four company names in <samp>duplicates</samp>, three companies are found in the original company data set.
-One company is found 3 times.
+One company is found three times.

 ### Finding duplicates from a (database extract to) DataFrame where IDs for rows are supplied.